 \subsection{Large Membrane Area}

 In the derivation of our formula, we have approximated the spiking pattern as a Poisson distribution due to the irregularity of spike times in neural networks.
-One might expect that if the area of the neuron grows very large so that the magnitude of fluctuations is smaller and the dynamics of the stochastic model align very closely with the deterministic behavior, then the synchronization would not reach the steady state and instead retain a synchronization value close to $1$ (i.e. completely synchronized).
-It feels as if one could ignore the fluctuations due to channel noise when the number of channels is extraordinarily large.
+One might expect that if the area of the neurons grows very large so that the magnitude of fluctuations is smaller and the dynamics of the stochastic model align very closely with the deterministic behavior, then the synchronization would not reach the steady state and would instead retain a synchronization value close to $1$ (i.e. completely synchronized).
+It might be tempting to think that one could ignore the fluctuations due to channel noise when the number of channels is extraordinarily large.
 Surprisingly, the answer to this is no. To examine this, we have considered an area of $300 \mu m^2$ (equivalent to $18,000$ sodium channels and $5,400$ potassium channels) whose results are shown in Fig. \ref{LargeArea}.

-Despite the similarity of the the stochastic and deterministic dynamics (Fig. \ref{LargeArea}), there are slight mismatches in spike timing due to the stochasticity of the Fox and Lu model.
+Despite the similarity of the the stochastic and deterministic dynamics (Fig.~\ref{LargeArea}), there are slight mismatches in spike timing due to the stochasticity of the Fox and Lu model.
 These slight mismatches accumulate over a lengthy period of time, and hence the order parameter decreases over time, albeit slowly.
-Even with the magnitude of the fluctuations from the channel noise being very small so that the spike timing is reasonably predictable, the degree of synchronization still decreases to the steady state value predicted by Eqn. \ref{GS}.
+Even with the magnitude of the fluctuations from the channel noise being very small so that the spike timing is reasonably predictable, the degree of synchronization still decreases to the steady state value predicted by Eq.~(\ref{GS}).
 Our simulations and results suggest that channel noise should be accounted for in the modeling of real neuron synchronization regardless of the magnitude of fluctuations.